git/git.github.io/rev_news/drafts/edition-8.md

 > "this commit failed tests"), repository hooks (to set up build
 > triggers), team membership (ro) and email addresses (ro).

-And then people started discussing if it would be better for Travis to be configured only on a fork of git/git and about the annoyance that emails sent by Travis might be.
+Then a lot of long time members of the community, like Jeff King, Johannes Schindelin, Shawn Pearce, Stefan Beller, Roberto Tyley, Luke Diamand and Sebastian Schuberth, started discussing if it would be better for Travis to be configured only on a fork of git/git and about the annoyance that emails sent by Travis might be.

 Roberto Tyley, the author of [submitGit](https://submitgit.herokuapp.com/), then talked about possible enhancement to the submitGit workflow if